 Power yoga instructor, Margo Buchanan uses her physical practice on the mat, as a way to check in with what is going on off the mat.
 Growing up as a competitive gymnast, Margo fell in love with the strength and endurance that the challenge of power yoga gives her.
 However, after completing Level One with Baron Baptiste, she experienced a transformation in her personal power, recognizing her ability to create a life that nourishes her.
 She supports and encourages her students to push past discomfort and into possibility.
 Margo received her 200-hour Teacher Training at her home studio, Down Dog, a Baptiste afilliated studio in Washington, DC and is currently working towards becoming a Baptiste Certified Instructor.
 She is also certified to teach yoga to children of all ages and uses her yoga philosophy in her clinical work as a child therapist in her day job.

 Allison received her 200 hour Interdisciplinary Teacher Training from Nosara Yoga Institute, with a background in comprehensive asana, pranayama, meditation and professional ethics training in the techniques, methodology and philosophy of vinyasa.
 Her practice and teachings have taken her from coast to coast, both nationally and internationally, including New York, Costa Rica, Hawaii and Virginia; all of which have uniquely influenced her style and desire to share yoga as a form of self-expression and self-care for all bodies of all levels, all over.
-With a background in holistic health & integrative nutrition, she believes that combining physical movement with proper diet and lifestyle practices creates the foundation for optimal health and well-being.

 Allison's teaching style emphasizes music, creativity, breath and elements of meditation, creating an experience that benefits both physical and emotional well being.